 - your right to study or work in the UK

 - your right to any public services or benefits you’re entitled to

-Read the BRP guidance notes for more information.
+Read the guidance about BRPs for more information.

 Personal data you need to provide

 You’ll be asked to provide your biometric information as part of the application process.

 - have a digital photo taken of your face

 - put your fingers on a glass screen to be scanned

 The process takes less than 5 minutes and doesn’t involve any ink or mess.